GDPR Breach Notification

 The Windows diagnostic data processor configuration takes advantage of the cloud service infrastructure and built-in security features to keep data safe.
 Microsoft has a global, 24x7 incident response service that works to mitigate the effects of attacks against Microsoft Azure and Windows diagnostic data processor configuration.

 Breach notification admin tools

-- Set you organization's privacy contact: Tenant Administrators can use the Azure Active Directory Admin Portal to define your organization's privacy contact should Microsoft need to communicate with them.
+- Set you organization's privacy contact: Tenant Administrators can use the Microsoft Entra admin center to define your organization's privacy contact should Microsoft need to communicate with them.